 While some of the ingredients may be similar to those found in your favorite cleansers, disposable wipes have been designed to dissolve your makeup quickly and remove excess oil without the need to rinse your face with water.
-The problem with this is that when you leave out the important step of thoroughly rinsing away the oil and makeup residue that can clog your pores.
-Because you are leaving a cleansing product on your skin, most of the time the actual ingredients themselves, (which may include alcohol and preservatives including formaldehyde releasing chemicals to prolong product shelf life), can lead to clogged pores, irritation, increased sensitivity and, in some cases, topical dermatitis.
+The problem with this is that when you leave out the important step of thoroughly rinsing your skin there will be some oil and makeup residue left behind that can clog your pores.
+Because you are leaving a cleansing product on your skin, most of the time the actual ingredients themselves, (which may include alcohol and preservatives including formaldehyde-releasing chemicals to prolong product shelf life), can lead to clogged pores, irritation, increased sensitivity and, in some cases, topical dermatitis.

 It’s also important to take into consideration that cleansing wipes require more effort to remove makeup from delicate areas such as the eyes, which can result in you having to drag them back and forth across the skin multiple times to be truly effective.
 This can lead to premature aging, wrinkles and unwanted damage.
 Instead of using wipes, use a gentle creamy makeup remover such as PRIIA acne safe make up remover and make sure to thoroughly rinse your skin with a gentle facial wash. (sensitive skin wash)

 If you have acne prone skin or suffer from conditions such as Eczema and Rosacea, you should be following a gentle and hydrating skincare routine, which does not include cleansing wipes.
 Not only can towelettes potentially spread bacteria when being moved across the face, they can also be too abrasive and rough in comparison to other topical products, which have been specifically designed to help effectively manage your acne.